-Winter is a time to don your favorite sweaters, and it brings an array of holiday treats and overpriced seasonal lattes.
+Winter is a time to don your favorite warm clothing items, but it also brings an array of holiday treats and overpriced seasonal lattes.
 One unfortunate thing about winter is that a high percentage of people experience dry skin.
 The combination of colder temperatures, lower humidity levels, and heated interiors makes the skin extremely prone to dryness.
 While there are commercial products with synthetic ingredients that promise to keep the skin hydrated, they rarely do the trick and you end up lathering your body with chemicals in excess.

 The colder months do not discriminate against skin type or complexion.
 In the colder temperatures, the skin restricts blood vessels to retain heat.
 This ultimately dries out the exterior layers of the skin, causing people to experience red, rough, or itchy skin.
 Fortunately for you, we have tips to help you naturally combat dry skin this winter, no matter where you live in the northern hemisphere.

 After a long day out in the cold, few things compare to relaxing under hot running water.
 Dermatologists say that long showers harm the skin’s lipid layer.
 The combination of hot water and chemical soaps dry out the skin, which is why it is optimal to use natural, moisturizing soaps in a shower that only lasts 5-10 minutes, once a day.

 When you exit the shower, pat (don’t rub) yourself dry.
 Immediately after you do this, apply a natural moisturizer because the skin can easily lock in the moisture when it is somewhat damp.
 If you need a DIY, chemical-free moisturizer, click here.